paladin-t/b8/docs/manual.md

 PRINT LEN(d);
 ~~~~~~~~~~

-BASIC8 supports directly accessing to elements in a list or dictionary using brackets:
+BASIC8 supports accessing elements directly in a list or dictionary using brackets:

 ~~~~~~~~~~bas
 l = LIST(1, 2, 3, 4)